Board of Trustees

 YSE Program Manager

-Paul Martin Kramer came to Sundance Family Foundation through the New Sector Alliance RISE Fellowship.
+Paul Martin May-Kramer came to Sundance Family Foundation through the New Sector Alliance RISE Fellowship.
 Formerly, Paul was a Minnesota History Museum Fellow with the Minnesota Historical Society.
 Paul has experience designing, promoting and evaluating existing and projected programs.
 Paul graduated from the University of Minnesota with degrees in Religion and Cultural Studies & Comparative Literature.
 Paul is currently a graduate student obtaining his MNM degree from Hamline School of Business.
-Paul enjoys travel, analyzing Game of Thrones, media and film.
+Paul enjoys traveling with his wife Jenny, analyzing Game of Thrones, media and film.